Consensus (computer science): Consensus number

 According to the hierarchy, read/write registers cannot solve consensus even in a 2-process system.
 Data structures like stacks and queues can only solve consensus between two processes.
-However, some concurrent objects are universal (notated in the table with $\infty$), which means they can solve consensus among any number of processes and they can simulate any other objects through an operation sequence.
+However, some concurrent objects are universal (notated in the table with ∞), which means they can solve consensus among any number of processes and they can simulate any other objects through an operation sequence.